ibm-cloud-docs/hpc-ibm-spectrumlsf/web-service-config-openldap.md

 To configure Web Services client with OpenLDAP users, enable LDAP support in a new LSF cluster or integrate your existing LDAP server with the LSF cluster by following the [Using OpenLDAP with the deployed environment](/docs/hpc-ibm-spectrumlsf?topic=hpc-ibm-spectrumlsf-about-openldap) document.

 1. Connect to the LSF management node through SSH.
-The details are available in the Schematics log output with the `connect_to_web_services` variable.
+The details are available in the Schematics log output with the `web_service_tunnel` variable.

     ```pre
-    ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -L 8448:localhost:8448 -J ubuntu@165.192.135.237 lsfadmin@10.241.0.4
+    ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -o ServerAliveInterval=5 -o ServerAliveCountMax=1 -L 8448:10.241.0.5:8448 -J ubuntu@162.133.143.84 lsfadmin@10.241.16.6
     ```

-2. Open another terminal and run the command to copy the `cacert.pem` file from the management node to your local system:
+2. Open another terminal and run the command to copy the **cacert.pem** file from the management node to your local system:

     ```pre
-    scp -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -J ubuntu@165.192.143.29 lsfadmin@10.241.0.4:/opt/ibm/lsfsuite/ext/ws/conf/https/cacert.pem /Users/test/Desktop/
+    scp -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -J ubuntu@<Bastion_Node_IP> lsfadmin@<Management_Node_IP> :/opt/ibm/lsfsuite/ext/ws/conf/https/cacert pem /Users/test/Desktop/
     ```

+    Note:

+    * For clusters with a single management node, all configurations run on that same node.
+You can use the "ssh_to_management_node" tunnel for validation.

+    * For clusters with multiple management nodes, Web Services are installed and configured on the second management node.
+In this case, replace <Management_Node_IP> with the IP address of management node 2.

 3. Open another terminal and set up https certificate on Client or Localhost.